 To create a worksheet or dashboard, click the dropdown icon next to the Explore button.
 Then click Create Worksheet or Create Dataset.

-Formatting your SQL
+Format your SQL

 Use the format SQL icon button to quickly format long blocks of SQL text.

 When you are using the SQL runner, you will have access to a history of the queries you've recently run against your current connection.
 To access this history, click the ‘History’ tab in the left hand panel.